izxxr/randomstuff.py/README.md

 - Easy-to-use & Organized
 - Designed to be as optimized as possible
-- Wraps the entire API
+- Wraps the entire API including both versions, 3 and 4.
 - Supports both async and sync
-- Supports both v2 and v3 versions of API (As well as v4 beta)
 - Supports all type of API plans
 - All classes are well [documented](https://github.com/nerdguyahmad/randomstuff.py/wiki)
-- Actively maintained
+- Actively maintained, Remains up-to-date with all updates.

 ## Installation
 Installation can be done easily using the python package manager `pip`